 The NER 300 programme differentiates two types of relevant knowledge to be collected and shared.
-These are defined by the level of sensitivity.
-Level 1 (L1) knowledge is only to be shared with other projects in a particular technology category.
+These are defined by the level of data sensitivity.
+Level 1 (L1) knowledge is only to be shared with other projects in a particular technology category (wind energy projects, bioenergy projects etc.).
 One L1 community will be set up for each technology category.
-Level 2 (L2) knowledge is of general interest and includes aggregated and anonymised L1 knowledge.
+Level 2 (L2) knowledge is of general interest and includes aggregated and anonymised L1 knowledge and includes knowledge that has to do with the operation of the projects The knowledge is aggregated by technology category to produce comparable results.
 The target audience for L2 is the general public, industry, research, government, NGOs and other interest groups and associations.

 DG CLIMA is in charge of managing the NER 300 programme for the European Commission.
-The Institute for Energy, Transport and Climate of the Joint Research Centre (JRC) supports DG CLIMA in the implementation of the knowledge sharing from under two Administrative Arrangements (N° 071201/2013/666129/CLIMA.C.1 and No340202/2016/737812/SER/CLIMA.C.3) between DG CLIMA and DG JRC for the project entitled "NER 300 Knowledge Sharing: Assessment and Dissemination" that were successfully executed respectively from 1 December 2013 to 31 December 2016 and 1 January 2017 to 31 December 2019.
+The Institute for Energy, Transport and Climate of the Joint Research Centre (JRC) supports DG CLIMA in the implementation of the knowledge sharing from under two Administrative Arrangements (N° 071201/2013/666129/CLIMA.C.1 and N°340202/2016/737812/SER/CLIMA.C.3) between DG CLIMA and DG JRC for the project entitled "NER 300 Knowledge Sharing: Assessment and Dissemination" that were successfully executed respectively from 1 December 2013 to 31 December 2016 and 1 January 2017 to 31 December 2019.
 With the administrative arrangement, DG CLIMA continues to enlist the support of DG JRC for the implementation of NER 300 knowledge sharing from 1 January 2020 to 31 December 2022.